barotto/IBMulator/BUILD_LINUX.md

-# How to build under Linux
+# How to build on Linux

 ## Requirements